 CIBC introduces Canada’s first ski-thru ATM at the top of Whistler Mountain at Whistler Blackcomb Ski Resort in British Columbia.

 first to launch

-CIBC is the first bank in Canada to launch Apple Pay and Samsung Pay, making it easy to pay for purchases with a wave of your smartphone.
+CIBC is the first bank in Canada to offer all three mobile wallets — Apple, Android, and Samsung Pay —, making it easy to pay for purchases with a wave of your smartphone.

 Awards and recognition

-With consecutive top ranking in online banking functionality, an award-winning app and recognition as the Financial Institution Innovator of the Year, CIBC Digital continues to build the future of banking.
+With consecutive top ranking in online and mobile banking functionality, an award-winning app and recognition as Best Innovation in Retail Banking in Canada, CIBC Digital continues to build the future of banking.